 - Office 365 Nonprofit E3 ($5.70 CAD per user per month)

-For more details, please see Microsoft's Office 365 Nonprofit plans and pricing.
+For a more detailed comparison of Office 365 plans, please visit Microsoft's Office 365 Nonprofit website.

 Migration and Maintenance